Foreword from Isabelle De Vinck – BestInBrussels 2021

 Defending public affairs professionals

 The transparency debate has been central to EPACA’s work, and it has always been our fundamental guiding principle.
 Over recent years, we have been instrumental in representing public affairs consultancies with the wider European Transparency Initiative (ETI).
 All members of EPACA are committed to the highest standards of integrity and believe that those same standards should apply to all lobbyists who aim to influence EU decision-making processes – such as NGOs, PA firms, companies, trade associations.
-As such, EPACA is actively advocating to expand the EU Transparency Register’s scope and make it mandatory, increasing incentives to the sign up to the register and level the playing field, whilst ensuring that the administrative obstacles to this are minimal.
-In 2019, EPACA and Transparency International organised a panel discussion, ‘What’s next for lobbying in Brussels’, gathering speakers from the European Ombudsman, the European Commission, the European Parliament, and the Council of Europe, with the aim of pushing forward discussions on the creation of a mandatory EU transparency register.
+As such, EPACA has been actively advocating to expand the EU Transparency Register’s scope and make it mandatory for over two years.
+On 15 December 2020, Parliament, Council and Commission reached a final political agreement on a mandatory transparency register, concluding a process of inter-institutional negotiations which were launched in April 2018.
+The inclusion of the Council in the agreement is an important step towards enhancing transparency in EU policy-making, and EPACA is happy to see that progress has been made.

 Advancing the professionalisation of the sector